 A Companion Plant

 We grow German chamomile near the cauliflower, broccoli and cabbage in our vegetable garden.
-They keep the weeds down between the large brassica plants, and the flowers distract the cabbage moth from munching my favorite vegetables.
+It keeps the weeds down between the large brassica plants, and the flowers distract the cabbage moth from munching my favorite vegetables.

-With so many great uses for the bright, sunny flower of chamomile, it’s well worth the time and effort to grow and harvest.
+With so many great uses for this bright, sunny flower, it’s well worth the time and effort to grow and harvest.
 The time I spend in the quiet of the garden on a summer day while picking the small blossoms do as much for me as if I were drinking a cup of the tea.
 We all need more excuses for these times of contemplation and peace.
 You might say growing chamomile is a way to grow your own meditation.